m4k3r-org/M5Stack-3DPrintFiles/README.md

 The project is apparently associated with German fablab [FabLab Munchen](http://www.fablab-muenchen.de/)

-Click the picture below to view the video.
+Click the image below to view the video.

 <br />
 <br />